 The more elaborate types of toy bank buildings were made of cast iron.
 Most cast-iron banks were mass-produced, using highly detailed molds, by A. C. Williams, J. & E. Stevens, and Kenton from the 1870s to the 1930s.
 Some were assembled from separate, individually cast pieces, allowing for the creation of quite ornate architectural styles, such as towering skyscrapers.
 Cast-iron still banks also depicted a variety of human figures, including soldiers, sailors, Boy Scouts, and comic characters like Buster Brown and the Yellow Kid, as well as animals ranging from cats and dogs to lions and elephants.
 Vintage piggy banks are highly collectible.

-What's your 'Bank' worth?
-Here are some recently sold items (USA):
+What's your Bank worth in 2021?
+Here are some recently sold items.